jakblak/10_angular_projects/README.md

 - new *cars* module   -  copy from articles, make changes
 - create cars collection and insert some data in mongo shell
 - add $scope.find() to core controller to populate front page with cars
+- - use car.name notation on edit-car.html view